 - You should Zoom in on time to conference appointments, ready to engage actively in the conference.
 Please upload a clean draft of your paper to Google Docs and the assignment prompt.
-You can email your draft to firstname.lastname@example.org or drop a link in the chatbox at the time of your conference.
+You can drop a link to your draft in the chatbox at the time of your conference.
 Also, if the assignment asks to interpret or respond to a reading, please keep the reading near you for our conference.

 - You should be able to explain what the assignment is and what you want to focus on in our session.
 We can help with general interpretations of assignment prompts, but if you really do not understand what your teacher is asking for, the best person to ask is your teacher.

 - Our half-hour sessions are not designed to "get through" the whole paper or cover everything in one session.
 Instead, we want to help you focus on one or two writing strategies that you can apply to the rest of your papers.
 Please understand that the Writing Center consultants will not correct or edit your papers for you, but we will provide feedback for you to learn, work, and improve your writing.

 - You should be receptive to new approaches and techniques.

 - You need to understand that writing is an ongoing process, and that mastery develops gradually.

 - If we reserve an appointment time for you and you don't show up, that is one half hour we could have been helping someone else, so please cancel if you cannot make your appointment.
 Missing an appointment three times without canceling disqualifies you from making further appointments at the Writing Center for the remainder of the semester.
 You can, however, come for a drop-in appointment.
 Excessive cancellations or rescheduling of appointments are subject to review and may result in loss of Writing Center services.
 Students are limited to one appointment per day, inclusive of drop-in appointments.